- Latin America

 In Seoul, it’s easy to save money, and it’s just as easy to spend it.
 Come to South Korea with a realistic budget, be prepared to adjust your tastes, and remember to splurge on experiences, not things, and you might even have enough won leftover to make guacamole.

-Paige Butterfield didn’t dig mosquitoes or snowbirds, so after graduating from the University of South Florida with a BA in mass communications, she said “annyeonghi gyeseyo” to Tampa and moved to Seoul to teach.
+Paige Butterfield didn’t dig mosquitoes or snowbirds, so after graduating from the University of South Florida with a BA in mass communications, she said “annyeonghi gyeseyo” to Tampa and moved to Seoul, South Korea to teach English.

 Want to Learn More About Teaching English Abroad?